Kateryna Bilokur: Creative period

-The artist befriended artists and art critics who understood and respected her.
-Beside meetings with them, she carried a long correspondence with them from her village, Bogdanivka.
-Among such pen pals are the poet Pavel Tychina and his wife Lydia Petrovna, the art critic Stefan Taranushenko, director of the Museum of Ukrainian Folk Decorative Arts, Vasily Nagai, artists Elena Kulchitskaya, Matvey Dontsov, Emma Gurovich, and others.
-In Bogdanivka, she started teaching students: Olga Binchuk, Tamara Ganzha, and Anna Samarskaya.
+Over time, Bilokur gained the friendship of artists and art critics who understood and respected her.
+She met them in person and corresponded with them by mail.
+Based on the collections of Bilokur's letters, among her pen pals were the poet Pavel Tychina and his wife Lydia Petrovna, the art critic Stefan Taranushenko, director of the Museum of Ukrainian Folk Decorative Arts, Vasily Nagai, artists Elena Kulchitskaya, Matvey Dontsov, and Emma Gurovich.
+In Bogdanivka, she started giving art lessons; among her students were Olga Binchuk, Tamara Ganzha, and Anna Samarskaya.

 Final years

 In 1948, her father Vasily Bilokur died.
 Katheryna had lived with her sick mother for a while, and later, her brother Grigory with his wife and five children moved in with them.
 In the spring of 1961, her mother suffered from severe pain in the abdomen and legs.
 Home remedies did not help, and village pharmacy did not have the necessary medicines.
 In early June 1961, her 94-year-old mother died.
 In the same year, Bilokur was taken to the Yagotynsky regional hospital.
 On 10 June, she underwent an operation that did not succeed, and on the same day, Bilokur died.
 She was buried in her native village of Bogdanivka.
 The author of the tombstone is a sculptor called Ivan Gonchar.